bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Casts the provided value as a list if it's not one.
+### Casts the provided value as a list if it's not one

 -   Use `isinstance()` to check if the given value is enumerable.
 -   Return it by using `list()` or encapsulated in a list accordingly.

 ```py
 def cast_list(val):